InPost

-InPost sp. z o.o. is a Polish public logistics limited company with courier, package delivery and express mail service.
-It is based in Kraków, Poland, and it is owned by Integer.pl corporate group.
-The company specializes in parcel locker service operated in Poland, Italy, United Kingdom, France, Benelux, Spain, and Portugal.
+InPost S.A. is a Polish public logistics limited company with courier, package delivery and express mail service.
+It is based in Kraków, Poland, and is owned by Integer.pl corporate group.
+The company specializes in parcel locker service operating in Poland, Italy, United Kingdom, France, Benelux, Spain, and Portugal.

 Founded in 2006 in Poland by Rafał Brzoska, InPost provides delivery services through a network of more than 20,000 lockers (Automated Parcels Machines or APMs) and 18,000 pick-up drop-off points (PUDOs), as well as to-door courier and fulfilment services to e-commerce merchants.